autowarefoundation/autoware.universe/planning/sampling_based_planner/path_sampler/README.md

 ## Limitations

 The quality of the candidates generated with polynomials in frenet frame greatly depend on the reference path.
-If the reference path is not smooth, the resulting candidates will probably be undrivable.
+If the reference path is not smooth, the resulting candidates will probably be undriveable.

 Failure to find a valid trajectory current results in a suddenly stopping trajectory.